kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 the image in order to validate the security context.
 An example of this is a cluster that is configured to run with a UID strategy of `MustRunAsNonRoot`.

-In this case the admission controller can set the existing `MustRunAsNonRoot` flag on the SecurityContext based on the UID strategy of the SecurityPolicy.
+In this case the admission controller can set the existing `MustRunAsNonRoot` flag on the `SecurityContext` based on the UID strategy of the `SecurityPolicy`.
 It should still validate any requests on the pod for a specific UID and fail early if possible.
-However, if the `RunAsUser` is not set on the pod it should still admit the pod and allow the Kubelet to ensure that the image does not run as root with the existing non-root checks.
+However, if the `RunAsUser` is not set on the pod it should still admit the pod and allow the Kubelet to ensure that the image does not run as `root` with the existing non-root checks.